xuankimtran/docs-1/pages/katalon-studio/docs/spy-web-utility.md

 3. Katalon Studio launches the selected browser.
 Hover the mouse cursor over the web element to be captured.

     Spy Web Utility highlights the web object with a red border.
-An overlay pane is also displayed at the top edge of the screen to show relevant **XPath** info.
+An overlay pane is also displayed at the top edge of the screen to show relevant **XPath** information.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-web-utility/KS-Web-Spy-highlighted-element.png" width=70% alt="Web Spy highlights element">